laravel/docs/queues.md

     php artisan queue:clear

-You may also provide the `connection` argument and `queue` option to delete jobs from a non-default connection or a non-default queue:
+You may also provide the `connection` argument and `queue` option to delete jobs from a specific connection and queue:

     php artisan queue:clear redis --queue=emails

-> {note} Clearing jobs from queues is only available for the Redis, SQS and Database queue drivers.
-The SQS message deletion process takes upto 60 seconds, so jobs sent to the SQS queue upto 60 seconds after you clear the queue might also be deleted.
+> {note} Clearing jobs from queues is only available for the SQS, Redis, and database queue drivers.
+In addition, the SQS message deletion process takes up to 60 seconds, so jobs sent to the SQS queue up to 60 seconds after you clear the queue might also be deleted.

 <a name="job-events"></a>
 ## Job Events